What Is DARVO? How Abuse Survivors Are Silenced by Deny, Attack, and Reverse Victim Offender

 can be incredibly clarifying for silent readers.

-• Write for the women watching, not the men arguing.
+• Write for the abuse victims watching, not the critics arguing.

 Most help happens off-screen.
 Many women later say,